Artexoid/react-basic-ssr-template/README.md

 node --import ./loader/register-hooks.mjs ./app/index.jsx
 ```

-This command will load your JSX files and transpile them to regular JavaScript using the custom loader.
+This command will load your JSX files, transpile them to regular JavaScript, and create a bundle on the fly for server-side rendering.

 ## File Structure